J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 The dataset I'm using is from [here](https://github.com/kirel/detexify-data).
 It's the dataset from detexify, the project I'm emulating / improving upon.
 The author decided to use a database to store the data, however I'm more comfortable with numpy, so my first order of action was to export this database to numpy.

-Note that I already have Postgres installed so that I can work with the SQL databse easily; if you don't, you would have to setup Postgres or another SQL databse first.
+Note that I already have Postgres installed so that I can work with the SQL database easily; if you don't, you would have to setup Postgres or another SQL databse first.

 After downloading the database, I ran the following command to save the databse: